Battle of Aleppo (2012–2016): Combatants

 At the beginning of the battle, Aleppo's Kurds formed armed groups, most notably the Saladin Ayubi Brigade, which worked with the opposition.
 Units of the Kurdish Front, part of the FSA and allied with the Democratic Union Party (PYD), were formed later in 2013.
 The PYD had poor relations with both sides.
-Its People's Protection Units (YPG) stayed out of Arab areas and insisted the FSA stay out of the Kurdish area.
+Its armed wing, People's Protection Units (YPG) opted for neutrality, stayed out of Arab areas and insisted the FSA stay out of the Kurdish area.
 They did not initially fight the Syrian Army unless attacked.
 The Kurdish areas in Aleppo mainly came under PYD control.
-At various points in the conflict, the Kurds joined the opposition against pro-government forces.
-However, the YPG-controlled neighborhood of Sheikh Maqsood came under a siege by both Syrian government forces and the rebels.
-In September 2015, the rebels accused the YPG of collaborating with the government and shelling the neighborhood.
+At various points earlier on in the conflict, the Kurds joined the opposition against pro-government forces.
+However, the YPG-controlled neighborhood of Sheikh Maqsoud was often under siege by both Syrian government forces and the rebels.
+In September 2015, the rebels accused the YPG of collaborating with the government and began shelling Sheikh Maqsoud.
 Between November and December 2015, the conflict between the rebels and US-backed Kurdish-led Syrian Democratic Forces (SDF) in the rest of Aleppo province escalated.
 Truce attempts largely failed to stop the fighting.
-The situation escalated in February 2016, when the SDF followed up on advances by the Syrian Armed Forces, backed by Russian airstrikes, and they themselves took territory north of Aleppo city from the rebels.
+The situation escalated in February 2016, when the SDF followed up on advances by the Syrian Armed Forces, backed by Russian airstrikes, and they themselves took territory north of Aleppo city from the rebels during the government offensive.

 Starting in late September 2015, Russian warplanes carried out their first attacks in Syria.
 The Russian bombing campaign included strikes against rebel forces in Aleppo.